Omnia-et-nihil/GPIO_basics/README.md

 Buttons:

-The buttons.h library defines a class pullupButton, and functions to read various types of presses.
-For the hardware, the button should bridge an arduino GPIO pin and ground.
+The buttons.h library defines two classes: pullupButton and pullDownButton, as well as functions to read various types of presses.
+For the pullup button, the button should bridge an arduino GPIO pin and ground.
+For the pulldown button, the pin should be connected to a large resistor going to ground, as well as to the button seperating it from a voltage source(such as the 5V pin).
+The resistor is not strictly necessary, but is advised to prevent blowing out the pin or producing erratic readings.

-Declare a pullup button as follows: pullupButton buttonName(); When the button is initialized, the appropriate pin is set to an input pullup.
+Declare a pullup button as follows: pullupButton buttonName; When the button is initialized, the appropriate pin is set to an input pullup.
+For the pull down button use pullDownButton buttonName;
+Both classes share the same functions.

 Functions:
 .begin(buttonPin, debounceDelay); //initializes a button on GPIO pin "buttonPin" with debounce delay "debounceDelay" in ms